Why are viruses not considered living organisms in the context of... | Channels for Pearson+

 1

-Identify the key reason why viruses are not considered living: They cannot reproduce independently.
-Viruses require a host cell to replicate, as they lack the necessary cellular machinery for independent reproduction.
+Examine the reproduction process of viruses.
+Unlike living organisms, viruses cannot reproduce independently.
+They require a host cell to replicate their genetic material and produce new virus particles.

-Clarify the misconception about organic molecules: Viruses do contain organic molecules, such as nucleic acids and proteins, which are essential for their structure and function.
+Analyze the metabolic capabilities of viruses.
+Viruses lack the cellular machinery necessary for independent metabolic processes.
+They rely on the host cell's machinery to perform functions necessary for their replication.

-Conclude that the inability to perform metabolic processes independently and reproduce without a host cell is the primary reason viruses are not classified as living organisms in organic chemistry.
+Conclude that while viruses contain organic molecules, their inability to reproduce independently and perform metabolic processes without a host cell is why they are not considered living organisms in the context of organic chemistry.

 Watch next